 The Council has published its notice of making on Monday 11th September.
 The Rhondda Cynon Taff County Borough Council (Various Streets and Roads in Rhondda CynonTaff) Revocation, Variation and Speed Limit) Order 2023 will come into operation in conjunction with the ‘The Restricted Roads (20 mph Speed Limit) (Wales) Order 2022’ on the 17th September 2023.
 Copies of the Notice and Plans can be viewed through the following links:

-The Welsh Government passed ' The Restricted Roads (20 mph Speed Limit) (Wales) Order 2022 ' on the 13th February 2022, which will come into force on the 17th of September 2023.
-All Councils in Wales will be required to implement this Welsh Government initiative.
+The Welsh Government passed ' The Restricted Roads (20 mph Speed Limit) (Wales) Order 2022 ' on the 13th February 2022, which came into force on the 17th of September 2023.
+All Councils in Wales were required to implement this Welsh Government initiative.

-The introduction of this legislation has a major impact on the Authority’s highway network with the majority of our default 30 MPH roads being reduced to 20 MPH (by virtue of the presence of street lighting on such roads).
+The introduction of this legislation has a major impact on the Authority’s highway network with the majority of our restricted roads being reduced to 20 MPH (by virtue of the presence of street lighting on such roads).

 The Council will provide regular updates via this page as the project develops.

 What stage are we at?